minio/docs/source/operations/install-deploy-manage/multi-site-replication.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use the :mc:`mc admin cluster bucket export` and :mc:`mc admin cluster iam export` commands to take a snapshot of the bucket metadata and IAM configurations respectively prior to configuring Site Replication.
-You can use these snapshots to restore configurations that may be overwritten during the initial sync process.
+You can use these snapshots to restore bucket/IAM settings in the event of misconfiguration during site replication configuration.

 One Site with Data at Setup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~